To download an offline version of our student handbook, click here.

 We do not tolerate the use of any illegal substances on the school premises, in the residence or homestay accommodation.
 If you are under the age of 18 you are not allowed to buy or consume alcohol, because it is against the law in the UK.
 If you are found to be in possession of any illegal substances then you will be asked to attend a meeting with the Principal and you may be asked to leave the school.

-If you do not follow the code of conduct then you may be asked to leave the school.
+If you do not follow this guidance, you may be asked to leave the session.

 Emergency Police/Ambulance/Fire: 999